codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_composer.rst

 webapp,

-.. note:: If you are using a Git repository to store your code, or for collaboration with others, then the **vendor** folder would normally be "git ignored".
-In such a case, you will need to do a ``composer update`` when you clone the repository to a new system.
+.. note:: If you are using a Git repository to store your code, or for
+    collaboration with others, then the **vendor** folder would normally be "git ignored".
+In such a case, you will need to do a ``composer install`` (or ``composer update`` if you want to update all Composer dependencies) when you clone the repository to a new system.

 App Starter
 ===========